nmshd/documentation/_docs_integrate/delete-identities.md

 Furthermore, please note that the use of the [Initiate IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md %}) use case is not permitted if there is already an active IdentityDeletionProcess.
 The corresponding [error code]({% link _docs_integrate/error-codes.md %}) is given by `error.runtime.identityDeletionProcess.activeIdentityDeletionProcessAlreadyExists`.

-### Identity Deletion Triggered by the Backbone Admin UI
+### Identity Deletion Triggered via the Backbone Admin UI

 As required by the General Data Protection Regulation, abbreviated GDPR, it is possible for an Identity to actively trigger its process of deletion by using support tickets or writing e-mails to the Operator of the Backbone.
 In order to be able to offer an Identity this option in addition to the possibility of [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion), it must be possible for the Backbone Operator to trigger the Identity deletion via the Backbone Admin UI.
 Successful triggering leads to the creation of an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) with `"WaitingForApproval"` as `status` for the Identity.
 As the Backbone Operator must ensure that the creator of the support ticket or the writer of the e-mail is actually the Identity whose deletion was requested, the Identity must additionally [approve the IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-approve-identitydeletionprocess.md %}) afterwards.
-However, the Identity can also [reject the IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}) if it has changed its mind about its deletion after the process of Identity deletion was triggered by the Backbone Admin UI.
+However, the Identity can also [reject the IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}) if it has changed its mind about its deletion after the process of Identity deletion was triggered via the Backbone Admin UI.
 Approving or rejecting an IdentityDeletionProcess with `"WaitingForApproval"` as `status` is only possible until the date specified within the `approvalPeriodEndsAt` property has not been exceeded.
 If it is neither approved nor rejected by then, it automatically changes its `status` to `"Cancelled"` and the Identity will not be deleted.
 Moreover, please note that the use cases for approving or rejecting an IdentityDeletionProcess cannot be executed by the Identity if there is no IdentityDeletionProcess with `"WaitingForApproval"` as `status`.